sreenandh/Inteligent-media-player-using-python/README.md

 # Inteligent-media-player-using-python
-Inteligent Media Player which uses hand gestures instead of keyboard and mouse Here is the working of the hand gestures in the code:
+Inteligent Media Player which uses hand gestures instead of keyboard and mouse.
+Here is the working of the hand gestures in the code:

 * **No fingers:** When no fingers are detected, the code does nothing.